DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 recommend one of your mouse’s buttons if you have many buttons on it.
-Then in *Crosshair*, enable *3D Magic Crosshair,* set minimum and maximum crosshair size to 40, enable *Stealth Meter Offset* and an option to always offset it, then set its Y offset to 200 (stealth meter instructions should not be needed after the update of Smoothcam, but I will leave them be for reference and for Y offset’s changes).
+Then in *Crosshair*, enable *3D Magic Crosshair,* set minimum and maximum crosshair size to 40, enable *Stealth Meter Offset* and an option to always offset it, then set its Y offset to 200 (stealth meter and its offset's activation instructions should not be needed after the update of Smoothcam, but I will leave them to be for reference and for Y offset’s changes).

 **SSoB MCM** - Enable markers on the Stones of Barenziah.

-**Storm Lightning MCM** - The default preset of the mod is not realistic at all (it feels like lightning from the skies is literally hunting for me), so choose ultra realistic preset to avoid that.
+**Storm Lightning MCM** - The default preset of the mod is not realistic at all (it feels like lightning from the skies is literally hunting for me), so choose realistic preset to avoid that.

-**Strange Runes MCM** - In the *Runes* section disable the *Allow NPC Casting* option, otherwise NPCs can start behaving oddly and ward runes look weird on them.
+**Strange Runes MCM** - In the *Runes* section disable *Allow NPC Casting* and *Fire and Forget spells, Concentration spells* options for NPCs, otherwise they can start behaving oddly and ward runes look weird on them.

 **TK Dodge MCM** - Change input method and forward roll input to *Double Tap